Qumulo/docs/getting-started-guide-supermicro.md

 **Important:** Make sure that the voltages for both power sockets are the same (for example, both at 115 V or both at 208 V).

 After you connect your SFP28 ports, connect power to the node.
 There are two power sockets on the back of your node.
 To maximize redundancy, connect each socket to a separate power supply or power distribution unit (PDU).

+When you connect the power to your node, it turns on automatically.

 # Step 3: Installing Qumulo Core on Your Nodes
 This section describes how to install Qumulo Core on your Supermicro nodes.